 The Second World War – Winston Churchill

 If you are an admirer of History, here is our Nobel Prize winner “The Second World War”.
-Published in 1953, Winston Churchill portrayed the period from the end of First World War to July 1945 beautifully in the book.
-However, he used his own notes and scribbles along with some official documents but as he penned-down the book on his point of view, it misses quite a few details about the World War.
-But the book was a major commercial success in the Great Britain and later was awarded The Nobel Prize for literature in 1953.
+Published in 1953, Winston Churchill portrayed the period from the end of the First World War to July 1945 beautifully in the book.
+However, he used his own notes and scribbles along with some official documents but as he penned-down the book from his point of view, it misses quite a few details about the World War.
+But the book was a major commercial success in Great Britain and later was awarded The Nobel Prize for literature in 1953.

 The Civil War: A Narrative – By Shelby Foote

-Shelby Foote, formerly a novelist penned-down this non-fictional narrative history based on American Civil War.
+Shelby Foote, formerly a novelist penned-down this non-fictional narrative history based on the American Civil War.
 It deals with the military history of America although it touches the sides of political and social themes at times.
-There are three volumes of this particular book- Fort Summer to Perryville, Fredericksburg to Meridian and Red River to Appomattox.
+There are three volumes of this particular book- Fort Summer to Perryville, Fredericksburg to Meridian, and Red River to Appomattox.
 You definitely want to go for it if you want some insight knowledge about the American Civil War.